SimCity: Multi-Agent Urban Development Simulation with Rich Interactions: Experiments

-We separately apply a price-down and a price-up impact on the city.
-In the beginning of year 15, we randomly select 7 of 44 goods in two different simulations and apply a 50\% price-down and a price-up impulse separately.
+\paragraph{Price shock} To investigate whether our framework can be used to analyze the effects of sudden external shocks to the economy, we separately apply a price-down and a price-up impact on the city.
+At the beginning of year 15, we randomly select 7 of 44 goods in two different simulations and apply a 50\% price-down and a price-up impulse separately.
 We then let the simulation run for 6 years.
+Conceptually, one can think of these sudden, ephemeral changes in price levels of the selected goods as coming from exogenous shocks in the world market.
+Take electricity prices as an example, which is one of the shock goods in our simulations; it could come from a significant but brief conflict among energy-producing countries.

-Price-down impulse response is shown as Figure \ref{fig::price_down_impulse} and price-up at Figure \ref{fig::price_up_impulse}~(Appendix~\ref{app:price_impulse}).
+Impulse responses to price-down shock are shown as Figure \ref{fig::price_down_impulse} and price-up at Figure \ref{fig::price_up_impulse}~(Appendix~\ref{app:price_impulse}).
 The experiment shows that the good's price level gradually returns to equilibrium after an exogenous shock.
-Due to the effect of price stickiness, the response to the exogenous shock will take some time.
-Note that dotted lines in the figure represent long-run average prices of goods.
-Since the shock is one time and the fundamentals of the economy did not change, prices revert close to their original levels in the long-run.
+Due to price stickiness, the full effects of the exogenous shock take some time to develop.
+Importantly, note that dotted lines in the figure represent long-run average prices of goods.
+Since the shock is one-off and the economy's fundamentals did not change, prices revert to their original levels in the long run, despite the temporary dislocation.
+This stylized experiment showcases SimCity's ability to produce qualitative predictions in novel economic scenarios.

+\paragraph{Automation Shock} To further demonstrate the ability of our framework to simulate novel economic scenarios, we consider a stylized automation shock where physical labor is entirely replaced by information technology (IT) skills (e.g., drivers become obsolete as cars become fully autonomous).
+We implement this shock by altering the skill requirements in production midway through the simulation (denoted as “0 to Event” in Figure~\ref{fig::skill_impulse}).
+As Figure~\ref{fig::skill_impulse} shows, following the shock, a substantial and widening income gap emerges between workers with strong labor skills and those with strong IT skills.
+This divergence persists as the economy expands, highlighting the distributional consequences of skill-biased technological change.
+Shaded areas represent 95\% confidence intervals.